 Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

-Thursday's contest that pits the Indiana Hoosiers (3-1) against the Tennessee Volunteers (3-1) at Suncoast Credit Union Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 85-75 in favor of Indiana, who is big favorites by our model.
+Thursday's contest that pits the Indiana Hoosiers (3-1) against the Tennessee Volunteers (3-1) at Suncoast Credit Union Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 85-75 in favor of Indiana, who is heavily favored by our model.
 Game time is at 6:00 PM ET on November 23.

-The Hoosiers head into this game following a 77-44 victory against Lipscomb on Sunday.
+In their most recent outing on Sunday, the Hoosiers claimed a 77-44 victory over Lipscomb.

-The Hoosiers are coming off of a 77-44 victory over Lipscomb in their last game on Sunday.
-In their last matchup on Sunday, the Volunteers secured a 100-73 win against Troy.
+The Hoosiers are coming off of a 77-44 win against Lipscomb in their most recent game on Sunday.
+The Volunteers are coming off of a 100-73 win against Troy in their most recent outing on Sunday.
 Sara Scalia put up 24 points, six rebounds and five assists for the Hoosiers.
-Karoline Striplin scored 19 points in the Volunteers' victory, leading the team.
+Karoline Striplin put up 19 points, 14 rebounds and zero assists for the Volunteers.

 Catch college basketball action all season long on Fubo!